15+ Eye-catching Flowers that Start with H With Pictures

 Helenium | Flowers Beginning With H

 Helenium is a stunning herbaceous perennial flowering plant that belongs to the Asteraceae family.
-It is well-known as “Sneezweed”.
-There is an interesting reason behind its common name; in the past, the crumbled, dried leaves and heads were used to make a smell that caused sneezing.
+It is well-known as โSneezweedโ.
+There is an interesting reason behind its common name; in the past, the crumbled, dried leaves and heads were used to make a smell that caused sneezing.ย

 Helenium flowers are seen in orange, yellow, and red colors.
 They are very much low-maintenance, usually like full sunlight and well-drained soil for growth.
+Heleniums are excellent at attracting bees and butterflies to the garden, which promotes a healthy ecosystem.

 Scientific Name | Helenium |